nathanstilwell/SocketWrench/README.md

 ## Closing WebSocket Connection

-If your socket connection is closed, Socket Wrench will attempt to reconnect the number of times specified by `retryAttempts` in the configuration.
+If your socket connection is closed, SocketWrench will attempt to reconnect the number of times specified by `retryAttempts` in the configuration.
 If you would to explicitly close the socket connection you can do so by calling `socket.close()`.

 ### On Close